blackbaud/skyux1/js/sky/src/splitpanel/docs/demo.md

 	- `bb-splitpanel-container ` &mdash; Container for splitpanel

-		- `bb-splitpanel-list-panel ` &mdash; Draggable container for splitpanel list section having `max-width-in-percentage ` and `min-width-in-percentage ` to set maximum and minimum width of this panel.
+		- `bb-splitpanel-list-panel ` &mdash; Draggable container for splitpanel list section having `default-width-in-percentage `, `max-width-in-percentage ` and `min-width-in-percentage ` to set maximum and minimum width of this panel.

 			- `bb-splitpanel-list-fixed-header ` &mdash; Placeholder for fixed header in left Panel.